 - Neuropeptides in the brain regulate food intake by responding to signals from hormones secreted by the body.

-Ghrelin is the first of three hormones sited most frequently in conjunction with obesity.
-When your stomach is empty, ghrelin is secreted into your blood stream by your stomach.
-After you eat, the amount of secreted ghrelin drops, then slowly rises until your next meal.4 Lower ghrelin means less hunger.
+Ghrelin is the first of three hormones cited most frequently in conjunction with obesity.
+When your stomach is empty, ghrelin is secreted into your bloodstream by your stomach.
+After you eat, the amount of secreted ghrelin drops, then slowly rises until your next meal (4).
+Lower ghrelin means less hunger.

 Neuropeptide Y neurons in the brain are activated by ghrelin.
 When your blood carries more ghrelin to the brain, your neuropeptides create “hunger signals” leading you to feel hungry and eat.

 Similarly, peptide YY, a protein released by your digestive system after you eat, carries signals that tell your brain you are full.
 More peptide YY means less hunger.

 The third most commonly-referenced hormone associated with obesity is leptin, which is secreted by fat cells.
 The amount of leptin secreted rises and falls with the amount of fat in your body.
 When your brain senses less leptin, it creates the feeling of hunger in an attempt to encourage additional energy (fat) storage (5).